Hugh Jackman Saved Zac Efron’s Life On The Set Of ‘The Greatest Showman’

 Williams flaunted a berry colored cape adorned with a fur collar while surrounded by their beautiful onscreen daughters who donned red and blue coats to match Jackman and Williams.
 The scene paints a rather vivid picture of what fans can expect from Jackman’s upcoming film.

-In addition, Jackman revealed a few details about The Greatest Showman film at the CinemaCon in Las Vegas on Friday.
+Also, Jackman revealed a few details about The Greatest Showman film at the CinemaCon in Las Vegas on Friday.
 The actor expressed that the upcoming movie is a celebration of “creativity and what is unique about each and every one of us.
-Moreover, Jackman also revealed that the film has taken seven years to craft into reality.
+Moreover, Jackman also revealed that the film had taken seven years to craft into reality.

 Hugh Jackman in full swing playing P.T.
 Barnum during filming of "The Greatest Showman" in New York | April 01, 2017 | ????: Steve Sands | #GettyEntertainment #MCM